-The following sections show the configuration steps and operation for this system for taking full backups only.
-(For supporting incremental backups as well, enable the allow\incremental\backups parameter for the desired database servers and use the WAL scanner program).
+The following sections demonstrate configuring and taking full backups only.
+To support incremental backups as well, enable the allow\incremental\backups parameter for the desired database servers and use the WAL scanner program.

-- BART Configuration Section shows the settings used in the BART configuration file - SSH/SCP Password-Less Connections Section provides example of how to establish SSH/SCP Password-Less Connection - Replication Database User Section provides example of how to configure the replication database user. - WAL Archiving Configuration Section provides example of WAL archiving configuration parameters in the postgresql.conf file to enable WAL archiving.
+- The BART Configuration File shows the settings used in the BART configuration file. - Establishing SSH/SCP Passwordless Connections provides an example of how to establish an SSH/SCP passwordless connection. - Configuring a Replication Database User provides an example of how to configure the replication database user - WAL Archiving Configuration Parameters provides an example of how to configure WAL archiving.

-- BART Backup Catalog Section provides information about creating BART Backup Catalog. - Database Servers Section provides example of starting the database servers with WAL archiving. - Backup Section illustrates the first full backup of the database servers. - Point-In-Time Recovery Section demonstrates the point-in-time recovery operation on the remote PostgreSQL database server.
+- Creating the BART Backup Catalog provides information about creating a BART Backup Catalog. - Starting the Database Servers with WAL Archiving provides example of starting the database servers with WAL archiving. - Taking a Full Backup illustrates taking the first full backup of the database servers. - Using Point-In-Time Recovery demonstrates the point-in-time recovery operation on the remote PostgreSQL database server.